Tuesday, June 16, 2015

 We lay on his bed together, in the dark, listening to Patrick Fitzgerald.
 It was all new to me, strange but somehow wonderful.
 I was unsure, but charmed.

 “I’m happy,” he said.
 “I’m listening to my favourite artist and you’re holding me.”
 And so it came to be that I acquired some kind of taste for post-punk that would serve me well later when I came across the Television Personalities, and that ‘Safety pin stuck in my heart’ would forever remind me of him.
 That was also how it came to be that I acquired a taste for unusual people with a tendency to grumpiness and loneliness, it has to be said — or perhaps I was born with it, and that is how I came to discover it.
-And I am glad I did.
+Either way, I’m glad I did.

 “I have this picture in my mind, of us on a night train,” he said a little later, and I, who had never been on a night train, told him that I would never manage to do all the things that he had done in life.
 Never.
 Ever.
 I was seventeen and a half, it was easy to be so sure about it.
-“You’re like a sponge,” he said.
-I waited in the night for an explanation.
+“You’re like a sponge,” he said, and I waited in the night for an explanation.
 “You feel everything.”

-I held my breath, wondering how the hell he knew.
-Amazed, enchanted, with my life suddenly exposed to me in a different light, with a string of meaning running through it.
+I held my breath, wondering how the hell he knew; amazed, enchanted; with my life suddenly exposed to me in a different light, with a string of meaning running through it.
 And it was then, gentle reader –with that simple, unintentional, almost daft act of acknowledgement– that my life proper began.

 Tuesday, November 1, 2011